 Any Discounts?

 Currently, we have no special hostel discounts in Oslo.
 I know, it’s a pity.
-You can subscribe to our newsletter to receive our newest hostel discounts always to your inbox.
+You can subscribe to our newsletter to receive our newest hostel discounts always in your inbox.

 You can find all our hostel discounts worldwide here.

-All Hostels put on a map + sights
+Our Favorite Hostels in Oslo put on a map + sights

-Let us have a look on the map.
+Let us have a look at the map.
 Below we list all two best Oslo hostels on a map.

-We also included the main tourist attractions you’ve to know in this list:
+We also included the main tourist attractions you need to know in this list:

 If you have time, we highly recommend taking a 2-hour cruise around the Oslo fjord.

-(You can deactivate and activate the different layers in the left sidebar.
-Open the map in a new tab here.)
+(You can deactivate and activate the different layers in the left sidebar.)

 FAQ